 The field of wearable photoplethysmography is a highly attractive area for research and development.
 Photoplethysmography entered clinical use in the 1980s in the form of pulse oximeters, revolutionising the measurement of arterial blood oxygen saturation, and pulse oximeters remain widely used in many clinical settings.
 In the 2010s, photoplethysmography was incorporated into consumer wearables such as smartwatches and fitness trackers, which are now used by millions each day.
 The technology is simple enough to be widely understood: an optical sensor for measuring the blood pulse.
-And yet it is complex enough to capture the imagination of researchers worldwide: there is no consensus yet on the physiological origins of the photoplethysmogram signal (Section 24).
-The potential benefits have been the subject of high-impact publications: studies of multiple wearable photoplethysmography devices have found them to be a useful tool for detecting atrial fibrillation and prompting potentially life-saving treatments ^{1,2,3}.
-It is deemed important enough for a researcher in the field to have been nominated for a Nobel Prize 4.
-Wearable photoplethysmography is convenient enough to facilitate unobtrusive health monitoring in millions of individuals ^{5,6}.
-Nonetheless, "Convenience alone is insufficient.
-The approach has to work" (Section 21).
+And yet it is complex enough to capture the imagination of researchers worldwide: there is no consensus yet on the physiological origins of the photoplethysmogram signal (section 24).
+The potential benefits have been the subject of high-impact publications: studies of multiple wearable photoplethysmography devices have found them to be a useful tool for detecting atrial fibrillation and prompting potentially life-saving treatments (Guo et al 2019, Perez et al 2019, Lubitz et al 2022).
+It is deemed important enough for a researcher in the field to have been nominated for a Nobel Prize (Miyasaka et al 2021).
+Wearable photoplethysmography is convenient enough to facilitate unobtrusive health monitoring in millions of individuals (Natarajan et al 2020, Radin et al 2020).
+Nonetheless, 'Convenience alone is insufficient.
+The approach has to work' (section 21).
 In other words, to realise the full benefits of wearable photoplethysmography, the technology should be developed to provide extensive physiological information which can be reliably used in clinical decision making.